 Sets the constant buffers used by the compute-shader stage.

-void CSSetConstantBuffers( [in] UINT StartSlot, [in] UINT NumBuffers, [in] ID3D11Buffer *const *ppConstantBuffers );
+void CSSetConstantBuffers( [in] UINT StartSlot, [in] UINT NumBuffers, [in, optional] ID3D11Buffer *const *ppConstantBuffers );

 - StartSlot [in]

 Index into the zero-based array to begin setting constant buffers to (ranges from 0 to D3D11_COMMONSHADER_CONSTANT_BUFFER_API_SLOT_COUNT - 1).

 Number of buffers to set (ranges from 0 to D3D11_COMMONSHADER_CONSTANT_BUFFER_API_SLOT_COUNT - StartSlot).